yinmyomyat1/ptt/README.md

 Both admins and members can view the overall progress to see how much work has been completed.
 Noted : I worked on this project as a UI/UX team Member

+(./epda.com/epda-academy)
+This is the acutal Academic website which is developed by it's Batch1 students  .
+You can see how our EPDA Academic operate and how it works.
+Here the website Link : https://epda-academy.com/
+Noted : I worked on this project as a UI/UX team Member

 (./aungchaungtharhotel)
 (./mentionhospital)
 (./planncohomedecoration)